Abdul-Kahad Alhassan – Education Specialist

 The Great Gatsby, enduring favorite, Mrs Dalloway, Pennac and his awesome Malaussène tribe, El otoño del patriarca and Calvino’s Commento all’Orlando Furioso.

-Kristina Lee – Sponsorships Manager
+Kristina Lee – Development Manager

 She has a B.A. in Communication from the University of Southern California.